 What Should Be Avoided?

 After you finish writing, please make sure that your resume is factually edited.
 The writing in your resume must be concise, brief, and to the point.
-Use of proper grammar, spelling, and punctuation must be proofread and checked over and over, all while being in accordance with your tone.
+Use of proper grammar, spelling, and punctuation must be proofread and checked over and over, all while being by your tone.
 No one wants to view a resume full of lapses and mistakes.
 Try to demonstrate your professionalism and sincerity.

 As to the resume’s design, it depends on the industry and the job title you are applying for.
 For example, if you are pursuing a visual designer role or any related job, then it is acceptable to skillfully and boldly combine different colors within your resume.
 Generally, if your preferred job is associated with the business industries or formal occasions, the text needs to be black and only black.